Erudika/scoold/README.md

 ### Quick Start (option 1 - managed Para backend, easier)

+[JDK 1.8 or higher](https://openjdk.java.net/) is required to build and run the project.

 0. First, you *need* to create a developer app with [Facebook](https://developers.facebook.com), [Google](https://console.developers.google.com) or **any other identity provider** that you wish to use.
 This isn't necessary if you're planning to login with LDAP, SAML or with a email and password.